Skip to main content

 NCAA

 Students learn about types of poems, ranging from haiku to ballad, and the key concepts and devices of poetry, such as meter and rhyme scheme.
 They are exposed to a variety of poems and learn about several poets – both classic and contemporary.
 Students read and evaluate poems for the various concepts specific to poetry as well as more global literary elements (i.e. theme, imagery, irony).
-They also have the opportunity to create original works of poetry.

 Duration